russau/kafka-websockets/readme.md

 * `curl schema-registry:8081/subjects` `curl schema-registry:8081/subjects/driver-positions-avro-value/versions/` `curl schema-registry:8081/subjects/driver-positions-avro-value/versions/1`
 * `curl schema-registry:8081/subjects/driver-positions-avro-value/versions/1 | jq ".schema | fromjson"`
 * `curl schema-registry:8081/config`
+* Advanced challenge: Try adding a field to your avro-producer `{"name": "altitude", "type": "double", "default": 0.0}`.
+Would this be BACKWARD or FORWARD compatible?
+(It's both) https://docs.confluent.io/current/schema-registry/avro.html#compatibility-types.
+Try producing data to the existing topic with a dummy value for altitude.
+Can the avro-consumer or the web application still consume from this topic? (yes it can as the change was forwards compatible, a client on an older version of the schema is still able to deserialize - it just ignores the altitude values).

 Coming soon! https://github.com/confluentinc/schema-registry/commit/5bededd7f1f62c4fb3b56c2564d3070441290029